-CMU used the following sources of data to estimate their greenhouse gas emissions for the 2018 fiscal year:
+CMU used the following sources of data to estimate their greenhouse gas emissions for the 2021 fiscal year:

 Activity Data source Electricity > Purchased The total kilowatt-hours of electricity used, based on utility bills, were entered into the Climate Smart software tool.
 Heat > Generated The total giga-joules of natural gas used were entered based on utility bills.
-Transporting People > Vehicles you own > Road The total liters of fuel & the total distance travel with the vehicle type were entered.
-Transporting People > Vehicles owned by others > Air The total kilometers travelled were entered by type of flight (short-, medium-, or long-haul).
+Transporting People > Vehicles you own > Road The total litres of fuel used were entered.
 Staff Commuting The distance commuted by each mode of transport was entered based on staff commuting survey.
 Equipment > Equipment you own The total litres of fuel used by equipment were entered.
 Garbage The total estimated weight of garbage was entered into the Climate Smart tool.
-Paper Consumption The paper type, paper bond weight, number of reams used and post-consumer recycled content were entered.
+Paper Consumption The paper type, paper bond weight, number of reams used and post- consumer recycled content were entered.
 The paperweight and paper type were entered into the paper calculator (http://papercalculator.org) to calculate emissions.
 Refrigeration The total weight of refrigerant top-ups was entered based on maintenance invoices.